AonCyberLabs/Docker-Secure-Deployment-Guidelines/README.md

     <td>Collect and archive security logs relating to Docker for auditing and monitoring purposes.
     <br>
     <br>
-    Accessing log files outside of the container, from the host, can be performed using the following command:
+    Accessing log files outside of the container, from the host, can be performed using the following command:<br>
     <code>docker run -v /dev/log:/dev/log rhel7 /bin/sh</code>
     <br>
     <br>
-    Using the Docker command built-in:
+    Using the Docker command built-in:<br>
     <code>docker logs ...</code>
     (-f to follow log output)
     <br>
     <br>
-    Log files can also be exported for persistent storage into a tarball using:
+    Log files can also be exported for persistent storage into a tarball using:<br>
     <code>docker export ...</code></td>
   </tr>
   <tr>